abigpotostew/microcosmbot/bot.md

 * set max num token rules
 * logic to prevent duplciate addresses. unlink the address
 * edge case-- they verify wallet and get their link but do not click it for a while.
+* when the bot is kicked, deactivate the group and maybe also all the members
+* have a group member join with account instead of wallet to support multi wallet
+* first time group setup, links to https://t.me/microcosmbotdotxyz_bot?start=true which shows settings